Theme: Today’s Puzzle

 For ease of solving, here is the set of all 16 possible 2×2 squares (so each must be used exactly once).

-Also, a couple of my puzzles have been featured on GMPuzzles in the last couple of months!
+A couple of my puzzles have been featured on GMPuzzles in the last couple of months!
 See here for a Cave puzzle (Friday difficulty) and here for a Doppelblock puzzle (Tuesday difficulty).
 Welcome to anyone who found this blog through GMPuzzles!